shevtsod/ENSE475/README.md

 ### Lab 5 - Application Testing and Code Coverage
 Tested and modified an application using JUnit and Test Driven Development.
 Also produced test plan and test case documents.

+### Lab 6 - Web Testing with JWebUnit
+Tested a web application using Java with the JUnit and JWebUnit testing frameworks.